 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

-Follow these tips and you will have fluffy rice that comes out perfect every time you need it.
+Follow these tips for making easy baked rice and you will have fluffy rice that comes out perfect every time you need it.
 And in less than 30 minutes!

 Oven Baked Rice

-Baked Rice is a TRIED & TRUE, easy method for getting FLUFFY, PERFECTLY COOKED and fluffy rice.
+Baked Rice is a tried and true, easy method for getting fluffy, perfectly cooked rice.
 This pantry staple side dish is hassle free and doesn't leave a sticky mess on the stovetop.

 Ingredients

-- 2 cups long grain rice (Uncle Ben's)
+- 2 cups long grain rice (I prefer Uncle Ben's)

 - 3 1/2 cups boiling water